adamgoucher/laravel-cloudwatch-logs/readme.md

 }
 ```

-Recommendation config policies: (more security)
+Recommended configuration policies (more secure):

-But you must create log group and log stream manually and set in config ` 'createGroup' => false,`
+You must create the log group and log stream manually and set in config `'createGroup' => false,`
 ```json
 {
     "Version": "2012-10-17",